kubernetes/kubernetes/cluster/addons/fluentd-elasticsearch/README.md

 ## Running EFK stack in production

-The configurations provided here, for Elasticsearch, Fluentd & Kibana (EFK), are a starting point and should not be considered to be production ready.
+The configurations provided here for Elasticsearch, Fluentd & Kibana (EFK), are a starting point and should not be considered to be production ready.

 If you like to run these tools in a production environment you could use the